How to Change Fork Oil on a Motorcycle

 Model specific quantities, the maintenance intervals and where to find the drain plugs are best looked up in the maintenance handbook that came with your bike, or in the relevant edition of Clymer’s handbooks.
 A quick read-through may help to order gaskets, if needed, and possibly replacement plugs, if the old ones look like they’ve had it.
 It’s not uncommon for drain plugs to be uncooperative, or strip, and generally can be a pain in the youknowwhere.

-Always consider calling our phone operators, who can take the strain out of the preparations at +499312506116 or send them an e-mail at service@wwag.com
+Always consider calling our never sleeping service crew, who can take the strain out of the preparations at +499312506116 or send them an e-mail at service@wwag.com.

 Let’s get started: